-Since March 2015, I have been heading a sensor journalism (where IoT meets Data Journalism) project called #Breathe at IndiaSpend.
-We are building India’s first independent, real-time air quality monitoring network built on low-cost devices.
+From March 2015 till December 2016, I was heading a sensor journalism (where IoT meets Data Journalism) project called #Breathe at IndiaSpend.
+We were building India’s first independent, real-time air quality monitoring network built on low-cost devices.
 The project was launched in December 2015.
 Data from this project has been analyzed by research groups like those at EPoD Hardvard/EPIC Chicago as well as by mainstream media groups like NDTV, LA Times, The National, Mashable, MINT and in prime time TV Debates, etc. The project has also partnered with Twitter to provide a true IoT based service for realtime air quality data where users can directly query for this data via Twitter.
 It received a honourable mention at the Data Journalism Awards 2016 in the Open Data category.
 It also won the mBillionth 2016 award for mobile innovation for the developmental technology sector in the environment category.
 An invited talk on this was also organized by Microsoft Research (MSR) India for their IoT Workshop held at IISc, Bangalore.
 More details are here.

 Till August 2014, I was Principal Architect & Researcher at Mindtree Research Labs.
 I was leading the Internet of Things research program where we focused on IoT standards, protocols and Middleware technologies and solutions.
 I worked at Mindtree for four years in technology practices such as cloud computing and open source scalable computing.